 The problem with learning how to observe the Sabbath day, how to keep it holy, is that making something holy is a deeply personal thing.
 There is a lot that goes into turning just another day of the week into the one day of the week we spend in the worship of our God.
 There are changes needed in attitudes, behavior, habits, and expectations.
 The prophets have said a lot about keeping the Sabbath day holy, so this article will only touch on parts of what it takes to make the personal transformation from someone who lives through another Sunday, to someone who lives all week to worship on this sacred day.

 Disclaimer: I was given three scriptures to study to try to figure out how to keep the Sabbath day holy.
 When I first read the scriptures I was just tripping all over the actual words.
 It wasn’t until I did some pondering, study, research, and some praying and more pondering, that I began to connect some of the dots.
 This is the result of my search for meaning.
 This is not an end product, but a search in progress.
 The conclusions in this article are mine, and mine alone.
 You will have to ponder and pray on your own to see if you land anywhere near where I did.
-Like the title of this article says, Sabbath observance is a deeply personal thing.
+Sabbath observance is a deeply personal thing.
 I am just trying to put into words what has been floating around in my head and heart.
 I hope this helps you find your own path.
 This article is the least basic thing I have ever written for gospelstudy.us to date.
 Please forgive me if it is difficult to understand.
 I did my best to simplify the process of learning how to keep the Sabbath day holy.

 We (our High Council) were given three scriptures to research to help us start our personal journey to understanding how to make the Sabbath day a holy day.
 Here are the three scriptures.
 I will be referring back to these as the article goes on.
 I suggest you read them in full now, and just note key words like “sacraments,” “oblations,” “sabbaths,” “devotions,” “vows,” and “sign.”